bchavez/Bogus/README.md

 Project Description
 -------------------
 A simple and sane fake data generator for C# and .NET.
-Inspired by [faker.js](https://github.com/marak/Faker.js/) and FluentValidation.
+Is a C# port of [faker.js](https://github.com/marak/Faker.js/) and inspired by FluentValidation's syntax sugar.

-**Bogus** will help you load databases, UIs, and apps with fake data for your testing needs.
+**Bogus** will help you load databases, UI and apps with fake data for your testing needs.

 ### Download & Install